 Where Uxcel fits into the hiring process

-Every company wants to hire the "best of the best” but how many know what that even means?
-What metrics are they actually using to find the “best” designers?
-How do they measure those metrics?
+There is no doubt that every company wants to hire the "best of the best," but how many actually know what that means?
+What are the criteria for selecting the most talented designers?
+How can you measure whether those parameters are met?